 - Strengthen the Educator Pipeline

-Underlying these three priorities is an understanding and strong belief that:
+Underlying these priorities is an understanding and strong belief that:

 - Partnerships between communities and their schools are vitally important to accomplishing this work.
 These partnerships will help align local education and economic development priorities and provide opportunities to support students and families outside the classroom.